thaihangchung7/thaihangchung7.github.io/_notes/emicroscopy.md

 Electrons that have been ejected are called _secondary electrons_ and have low energies ranging from $$ 5 - 50 $$ eV.
 These electrons carry information on the surface topography.

+## Phonon Scattering

+Phonons are quanta of elastic waves, in other words, atomic vibrations in a solid.
+A primary electron can lose energy by exciting a phonon and effectively heating the solid slightly.
+Although a primary electron can lose a negligible amount of energy (as in about 1 MeV) by exciting a phonon, heating the solid slightly,

+## Plasmon Scattering

+## Secondary Electrons

+## Back Scattered Electrons

+## Cathodoluminescence

+## Auger Electrons

+## Bremsstrahlung

 # References